 Your locomotive is equipped with two neoprene rubber traction tires on the middle axle of each drive truck.
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will need to remove the trucks from the chassis and the trucksides from the trucks in order to slip the new tire over the grooved drive wheel.
-Figures 7 and 8 identify the screws necessary to remove the body and trucks from the chassis.
+Should this occur, you will need to remove the trucksides from the trucks in order to slip the new tire over the grooved drive wheel.
+The trucksides are screwed directly into the truck and can be unscrewed from the underside of the truck without requiring that the truck be removed from the chassis.